<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Programming a robot must be conducted inside the robot cell while the robot remains energized

-Even those workplaces that have established LO/TO processes face challenges, including:
+Even those workplaces that have established LO/TO processes face challenges that can still create an electrical explosion, including:

 • Lack of specific procedures written for each piece of equipment identifying all energy sources and energy isolation devices